CourtHive/tods-competition-factory/src/tournamentEngine/documentation/api.md

 ## updateDrawIdsOrder

 Updates the `drawOrder` attribute of all `drawDefinitions` within an event.
-The `drawOrder` attribute can be used for sorting or for differentiating drawDefinitions for the award of rankings points, when "flighting" separates participants by some scaleValue.
+The `drawOrder` attribute can be used for sorting or for differentiating `drawDefinitions` for the award of rankings points, when "flighting" separates participants by some `scaleValue`.

 ```js
 tournamentEngine.updateDrawIdsOrder({